 Dimensions: About 100-120 µm.

-Ecology: this species has been found in the ooze of a river near Oberndorf/Bremen in Germany.
-Food: mainly diatoms.
+Ecology: In the ooze of a river near Oberndorf/Bremen in Germany.
+Observed food: mainly diatoms.

-Remarks: this remarkable species was discovered by Steffen Clauss, Germany, who published some photomicrographs in a German Forum on the internet.
+Remarks: This species was discovered by Steffen Clauss, Germany, who published some photomicrographs in a German internet forum.
 According to his description he found about 50 specimens pro ml. ooze.

 This species resembles H. penardi, but the latter is much larger (180 µm), has a nearly semi-circular aperture (“stark gewölbt”) and has no scale structure.